deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

   providerSecretAccessKey: mYsEcReTkEy
   region: eu-central-1
 masterNodeGroup:
-  # Number of master nodes
+  # Number of master nodes.
   # If there is more than one master node, the etcd cluster will be set up automatically.
   replicas: 1
   instanceClass: